 - 1/2 cup sugar or Honey.
 I have used Honey

-- 1 Tablespoons lemon juice or Orange juice
+- 1 TBSP lemon juice or Orange juice

 Alternatively, just use a spoon of jam or jelly to top with the Panna cotta if you are crunched for time.